DanielBradford/rubic/testing.md

 ### **Navigation Testing**

 - Mobile/Tablet Menu <span style="color:#00b300">PASSED</span>
     - The hamburger menu icon is visible and functions
+    - Appropriate links are shown/hidden depending on user
     - All text and icons are visible and appropriate sizes
     - All navigation links successfully direct the user to corresponding pages

 - Desktop Menu <span style="color:#00b300">PASSED</span>
     - All links highlight and apply intended CSS
+    - Appropriate links are shown/hidden depending on user
     - All text and icons are visible and appropriate sizes
     - All navigation links successfully direct the user to corresponding pages